Accounting policies and procedures

 9.2 Staff costs

-9.2.3 Vacation pay is recognised in the period that the leave is taken and paid for.
-The vacation pay reserve is calculated as of the reporting date by adjusting the expense of the reporting period and the balance sheet account of the holiday reserve.
+9.2.3 Vacation pay shall be recognised in the period in which the leave is taken and paid.
+The vacation pay provision shall be calculated as at the reporting date by adjusting the expense of the reporting period and the corresponding balance sheet account.

 9.3 Other operating expenses

-9.3.1 Other operating expenses are recognised in the account class 55.
-Expenses are divided into different account categories and groups according to the accounts laid down in the chart of accounts.
+9.3.1 Other operating expenses shall be recognised in account class 55.
+Expenses shall be classified into account categories and groups in accordance with the chart of accounts.

 9.3.3 Representation and entertainment expenses comprise the following payments specified in the Income Tax Act: expenses incurred in connection with the provision of catering, accommodation, transportation or entertainment to guests and co-operation partners.

 9.3.4 Taxable and tax-exempt gifts are recorded in separate accounts in the chart of accounts.
-Taxation shall be carried out in compliance with the Income Tax Act.
-The structural unit who incurred the expenses shall add a reference to the recipient of the gift to the expense receipt. [entry into force 01.01.2023]
+Taxation shall be carried out in compliance with the Income Tax Act. he structural unit that incurred the expense shall indicate the recipient of the gift on the expense document. [entry into force 01.01.2023]

 9.3.5 Travel expenses comprise expenses related to secondments of employees and students.
-Secondments include secondments to professional training recognised in the account group 5504 and other secondments recognised in the account group 5503.
+Secondments include professional training recognised in the account group 5504 and other secondments recognised in the account group 5503.

-Secondment of the Rector and persons working under an employment contract, reporting on secondments and the procedure for reimbursement of secondment expenses are governed at the university by the “Secondment Rules”.
+Secondments of the Rector and persons working under employment contracts, as well as reporting on secondments and reimbursement procedures, shall be governed by the university’s “Secondment Rules”.

-9.3.6 Reimbursement of expenses related to the use of a personal car for fulfilling official duties shall be calculated in compliance with the corresponding national legislation and the “Procedure for Reimbursement of Expenses Related to the Use of a Personal Car for Business Travel” applicable at the university.
-Reimbursement of expenses related to the use of a personal car for fulfilling official duties is paid only to members of the university’s management board and employees working under an employment contract.
+9.3.6 Reimbursement of expenses related to the use of a personal car for official duties shall be calculated in accordance with applicable national legislation and the “Procedure for Reimbursement of Expenses Related to the Use of a Personal Car for Business Travel” applied at the university.

-9.3.7 Tax exempt reimbursement of occupational health expenses shall be based on the principles laid down in the Income Tax Act, the Occupational Health and Safety Act, the procedures governing occupational health and safety applicable at the university and other internal regulations of university units.
-Occupational health expenses reimbursed in accordance with legislation, on which no tax expense is incurred, are recognised in the account group 5522.
+9.3.7 Tax-exempt reimbursement of occupational health expenses shall be based on the principles laid down in the Income Tax Act, the Occupational Health and Safety Act, the occupational health and safety procedures applicable at the university, and other internal regulations.

-9.3.7.1 Employees, who work at a display, are partially reimbursed for the cost of glasses or any other corrective visual aids if those costs are necessary due to damage caused to the employee’s health.
-Reimbursement of the cost of glasses or any other corrective visual aids shall be approved by the university’s chief working environment specialist.
+9.3.7.1 Employees who work with display screen equipment shall be partially reimbursed for the cost of glasses or other corrective visual aids where such costs are necessary due to work-related health impairment.
+Reimbursement shall be approved by the university’s chief working environment specialist.

 1) Influenza vaccination costs for all university employees are centrally covered from the budget of the Human Resources Office.
 Reimbursement of vaccination costs shall be approved by the university’s working environment specialist;

-2) The costs of vaccination of employees who, in the course of their work, are exposed to biological agents for which an effective vaccine is exists shall be covered from the budget of the structural unit;
+2) Vaccination costs for employees exposed to biological agents in the course of their work for which an effective vaccine exists shall be covered from the budget of the relevant structural unit;

-3) The costs of vaccination are covered from the budget of the structural unit when an employee is sent to a country where advance vaccination is necessary to prevent the potential health risks.
+3) Vaccination costs shall be covered from the budget of the relevant structural unit where an employee is sent to a country requiring prior vaccination to prevent potential health risks.

 Reimbursement of vaccination costs shall be approved by the university’s chief working environment specialist.

-The university may reimburse the expenses related to the provision of a service to a person with whom the university has entered into a contract for the provision of the service (an authorisation agreement or a contract for services) if reimbursement of the expenses related to the service has been agreed in the contract and the expenses are certified.
-The employee of the unit covering the expenses shall attach the related contract or a add a reference to it from the university’s register of documents to the expense receipt.
+The university may reimburse expenses related to services provided by a person with whom it has entered into a contract (e.g. an authorisation agreement or contract for services), provided that reimbursement of such expenses is stipulated in the contract and the expenses are duly documented.
+The employee of the unit covering the expenses shall attach the relevant contract or indicate a reference to it in the university’s document management system.

-If the travel expenses reimbursed to a third person include fuel cost, the following requirements must be met:
+Where travel expenses reimbursed to a third party include fuel costs, the following conditions shall be met:

-• the expense receipt is a fuel cheque dated, as a rule, in the period from 3 days before or after the reimbursable travel (in case of another date, an explanation must be added);
+• the expense document shall be a fuel receipt dated, as a rule, within three days before or after the reimbursable travel (any deviation shall be justified in writing);

-• an expense receipt must be accompanied by a travel report (indicating the date of the travel, the kilometres travelled and the agreed procedure of calculating the expenses together with the amount payable).
+• the expense document shall be accompanied by a travel report indicating the date of travel, kilometres travelled, the agreed calculation method, and the amount payable.

 9.4 Grants and scholarships provided

-Grants and scholarships are recognised in the account class 41 in compliance with the chapter of grants in the Accounting Policies and Procedures.
+Grants and scholarships provided shall be recognised in account class 41 in accordance with the chapter on grants in the Accounting Policies and Procedures.

 9.5 Pass-through grants and membership fees

-Pass-through grants and membership fees are recognised in the account class 45 in compliance with the chapter of grants in the Accounting Policies and Procedures.
+Pass-through grants and membership fees shall be recognised in account class 45 in accordance with the chapter on grants in the Accounting Policies and Procedures.

 9.6 Depreciation, amortisation and impairment losses

-Depreciation, amortisation and impairment losses are recognised in the same accounts in the account class 61.
-The principles of accounting applied at the university are laid down in the chapter “Property, plant, and equipment and intangible assets” of the Accounting Policies and Procedures.
+Depreciation, amortisation and impairment losses shall be recognised in account class 61.
+The accounting principles applied by the university are set out in the chapter “Property, Plant and Equipment and Intangible Assets” of the Accounting Policies and Procedures.

 9.7 Other operating expenses

-Other operating expenses are recognised in the account class 60 as follows:
+Other operating expenses shall be recognised in account class 60 as follows:

-• taxes (excluding taxes on labour costs), penalty payments and levies in the account category 601;
+• taxes (excluding taxes on labour costs), penalties and levies in the account category 601;

 • doubtful receivables in the account category 605;

-•translation differences (excluding financial income and expenses), impairment loss, etc. in the account category 608.
+• foreign exchange differences (excluding finance income and expenses), impairment losses and other similar expenses in account category 608.

 10. ACCONTING FOR FINANCE INCOME AND COSTS

-Finance income and costs are recognised in the account class 65 as follows:
+Finance income and costs shall be recognised in account class 65 as follows:

-• investments in associates are accounted for using the equity method and profit or loss on sale of shares in subsidiaries or associates in the account category 652;
+• share of profit or loss of associates accounted for using the equity method and gains or losses on disposal of shares in subsidiaries or associates in account category 652;

 • income from deposits and securities in the account category 655;